gabriel-libardi/LatentHackers/HouseFlowMatching/README.md

 # HouseFlowMatching

-Outline-conditioned **flow matching** model for vector floorplan generation on the Modified Swiss Dwellings (MSD) dataset.
+Outline conditioned **flow matching** model for vector floorplan generation on the Modified Swiss Dwellings (MSD) dataset.

 This is the flow-matching counterpart of our diffusion model (`HouseDiffusion2`).
 It shares the **exact same Transformer backbone** (component-wise self-attention, global self-attention, outline cross-attention) and the **same data pipeline**.
 Only the generative process differs: